 OBJECTIVES

-• To work with and develop one or more teams that will address current business problems or development of World Class capabilities.
+• Develop teams that will address current business problems or expand World Class capabilities.

-• To train and develop an internal resource person capable of facilitating team meetings, training other teams, and coordinating the team building process.
+• Train internal resources to lead team meetings, instruct other teams, and coordinate the team building processes

-• To develop and document plans for expanding the team building process.
+• Establish and document plans for the team-building process

 APPROACH